atomist/sdm/README.md

 );
 ```

-You can then follow along in a linked channel like this:
+With Atomist ChatOps supports, you can follow along in a linked channel like this:

 <img src="https://github.com/atomist/github-sdm/blob/master/docs/sample1_channel.png?raw=true"/>